mazenS1/tcp/downloads/README.md

 ## Prerequisites

-- Python 3.x installed
+- Python 3.x installed
-- Required Python padkages (if any)
+- Required Python packages (if any)

 ## Usage